 Terrapin Teachers is an innovative program designed to produce a new generation of highly qualified instructors in STEM subjects.
 In this program, you can earn a STEM degree PLUS eligibility for certification as a middle or high school teacher.
-For more information about this program please vist our website at the following link: tt.umd.edu.
+For more information about this program please visit the Terrapin Teachers website at tt.umd.edu.

 For information on undergraduate admission to the University, please click here.